 If you need to pick up your child from school before the end of the day, please sign your child out in the office before leaving.
-Only parents, guardians, or people listed on the registration form will be allowed to sign students out from school, so please keep that information updated.
+Only parents, guardians, or people listed on the registration form will be allowed to sign students out from school.
+Please keep this information updated.
 Proof of identification should be provided to the office prior to checking a student out of school if you are not recognized by staff members.
 If the student leaves 15 minutes or more before school is dismissed, they will be considered tardy.

-Parents will receive written notice by mail when their child reaches 10 or more absences.
+Parents will receive written notice by mail when their child reaches 5 or more absences.
 Three tardies from arriving 15 minutes late or leaving 15 minutes early equals an absence.
-It is our experience that when excessive tardies and absences occur, there are usually extenuating circumstances in play.
-If your student receives a second notice, our counselor and/or school resource officer will be contacting you.
+As extenuating circumstances may be in play, If your student receives a second notice, our counselor and/or school resource officer will be contacting you.
 They will work with you to develop a plan to ensure your child's success.